Affiliate links on Android Authority may earn us a commission. Learn more.

 Even so, the results from the graph above show there’s still some hesitation in letting the new chip run flat out, just like there was with the original 8 Gen 1.
-Asus’ “Dynamic” performance mode is conservative on clock speeds in mixed workload tests, even with its powerhouse ROG Phone 6 gaming handset.
+ASUS’ “Dynamic” performance mode is conservative on clock speeds in mixed workload tests, as we discovered in our ROG Phone 6 review.
 Of course, there’s nothing wrong with optimizing for battery longevity, but it highlights a growing gap between peak performance and what consumers should expect on a day-to-day basis.

 8 Plus Gen 1 phones top our benchmarks, but mostly with performance modes enabled.

 The OnePlus 10T showcases the same trend, with the chip’s maximum performance only available through performance mode.
 Out of the box, we’re looking at more conservative results, particularly in longer workloads from PCMark’s test.
 Still, there’s a much bigger uplift potential than the OnePlus 10 Pro, which doesn’t move the needle as far with performance mode engaged, highlighting the chip’s eagerness to throttle.
 In other words, the Snapdragon 8 Plus Gen 1 reaches a higher peak performance level than the 10% clock speed boost suggests on its own, but the phones we’ve tested are still keeping this maximum performance in check unless specifically requested.
 The exception is the 3DMark graphics test, which sees the same scores with performance modes on and off (hence why we haven’t included two sets of results).

 Overall, snapshot benchmarks show that Qualcomm’s Snapdragon 8 Plus Gen 1 finally reaches its full potential, but that potential still chugs down more battery than many manufacturers seem willing to allow.